stencillogic/Start-with-Rust-fast/README.md

 Integer types allow overflow in release build, but program will panic at overflow in debug build.

-f32, f64 - floating poit numbers of 32- and 64-bit length.
+f32, f64 - floating poit numbers of 32- and 64-bit length correspondingly.

 Number literals: